PowerBiDevCamp/TOM_CreateFabricDataset/README.md

-The first time you execute Python code from a Fabric notebook, it typically takes 10-20 seconds to start up and initialize the Spark pool which is used to process the notebook code execution requests.
+The first time you execute Python code from a Fabric notebook, it typically takes 10-20 seconds to start up and initialize the Spark pool which is used to process notebook code execution requests.
 When the Python code completes its execution, you should see a message for each of the CSV files that have been copied into the lakehouse file system.